stat88/textbook/README.md

 	c.
 Repeat steps 5 & 6 of "Updating the Textbook" above.

 	One note: I'm not sure the jupyter book software will delete the `.html` files if you comment out a section.
 If the section is still appearing after commenting in the `toc.yml` file, then go to the `_build` folder in the textbook directory, navigate to the `.html`file corresponding to the section you want to remove, and delete the file.
 Then repush to github

+## Known Issues
+There are a few lingering issues with the textbook that I did not have the expertise to solve in the fall 2019 semester.
+Future leads should investigate

+1. **LaTeX not immediately rendering**.
+Currently, when you first open a textbook section, the LaTeX remains unrendered (with bare $$).
+Refreshing the page fixes the issue, and you only need to do this when you first open the textbook in a session.
+But it would be great if the math could render immediately, like in the Prob 140 textbook.

+	Dibya Gosh (the first maintainer of the Prob 140 textbook) diagnosed the issue as Mathjax (the software the renders math on websites) "arriving" before the page itself does.
+Thus Mathjax checks for math to render, and finds none.
+Then the page arrives and the math is not rendered.

+	However, Dibya couldn't remember how he fixed this issue in the Prob 140 textbook (which used to have the same issue in the spring 2017 semester).
+We think there's a small piece of code somewhere in the Prob 140 repo that is not in the Stat 88 repo.
+If you find this difference, or know how to fix the rendering issue, please do.

+2. **Dollar Signs in LaTeX**.
+The Jupyter Book tutorial reminds you to escape `\$` within LaTeX determinators ($), but there's one instance in the middle of the textbook where all manners of trying to escape a $ still results in a weird result rendering.

+3. **Downloading PDFs of Textbook Sections**.
+Originally, we had the download button turned on for each section.
+But Professor Adhikari became concerned that pieces of this textbook she wrote were floating around without authorship information.
+We figured out a way to include an author and license in the pdf printout.
+However, while the author note appeared on downloads from my computer and many others, it would not appear on Professor Adhikari's attempts.
+Thus I turned off the download button for everyone.
+I do not recommend leaving the download button on unless you ensure the authorship note always appears.

+	However, you can turn on the download button temporarily if the professor wants to download a copy of the textbook.

+	Go to the `_config.yml` file.
+Find the comment that says `# Download settings`.
+Underneath, change `use_download_button:` to `True`.
+Follow steps 5 and 6 of "Updating Textbook" above.
+Note: If the download button doesn't appear, that means the `.html` files didn't update, so delete the contents of the `_build` folder and redo steps 5 and 6.